TheV123/EarthquakeHistoricalDataAnalysis/website/statement.md

 - - -

+# Overall Objectives
+Our research aims to facilitate better earthquake prediction by comparing the Epidemic Type Aftershock Sequence (ETAS) to see how it aligns with observed United States Geological Survey (USGS) records on earthquakes.
+We then focus on finding trends within USGS to better understand the nature of earthquakes and to serve as a baseline for future models

+# ETAS vs USGS
-## Introduction
+## Introduction About ETAS
 ETAS is a machine learning model that simulates earthquakes.
 It relies on commonly-used formulas to simulate the time, location, and magnitude of earthquakes.

-add more about ETAS

 ## Objectives
 This research aims to understand whether ETAS can accurately simulate the magnitudes and locations of earthquakes.
 By using data analysis to compare ETAS data with USGS records, we are able to determine the accuracy of this model and discover potential limitations.
 This understanding can be used to fine-tune future machine learning models, improving on areas where ETAS was successful and changing aspects where it failed.